blackpr/play-prediction/docs/DATABASE_SCHEMA.md

 CREATE INDEX idx_markets_status_closes ON markets(status, closes_at) WHERE status = 'ACTIVE';
 CREATE INDEX idx_markets_category ON markets(category) WHERE status = 'ACTIVE';
 CREATE INDEX idx_markets_created_by ON markets(created_by);
+-- Index for scheduler jobs to find markets needing auto-close CREATE INDEX idx_markets_close_behavior ON markets(close_behavior, status, closes_at)
+    WHERE status = 'ACTIVE';
 CREATE INDEX idx_portfolios_user ON portfolios(user_id);
 CREATE INDEX idx_portfolios_market ON portfolios(market_id);
 CREATE INDEX idx_portfolios_holdings ON portfolios(user_id, market_id) WHERE yes_qty > 0 OR no_qty > 0;